-- 737 If a Responder supports key exchanges, the maximum number of simultaneous active sessions shall be a minimum of one.
-If the KEY_EXCHANGE or PSK_EXCHANGE request will exceed the maximum number of simultaneous active sessions of the Responder, the Responder shall respond with an Errorcode = SessionLimitExceeded. - 738 This specification does not prohibit concurrent sessions in which the same Requester and Responder reverses role.
+At least one session per connection shall be supported if both Requester and Responder advertise KEY_EXCHANGE or PSK_EXCHANGE capabilities in this connection.
+If the KEY_EXCHANGE or PSK_EXCHANGE request will exceed the maximum number of simultaneous active sessions of the Responder, the Responder shall respond with an Errorcode = SessionLimitExceeded .

+This specification does not prohibit concurrent sessions in which the same Requester and Responder reverses role.
 For example, SPDM endpoint ABC, acting as a Requester, can establish a session to SPDM endpoint XYZ, which is acting as a Responder.
 At the same time, SPDM endpoint XYZ, now acting as a Requester, can establish a session to SPDM endpoint ABC, now acting as a Responder.
-Because these two sessions are distinct and separate, the two endpoints should ensure they do not mix sessions.
-To ensure proper session handling, each endpoint should ensure their portion of the session IDs are unique at time of Session-Secrets-Exchange.
+Because these two sessions are distinct and separate, the two endpoints would ensure they do not mix sessions.
+To ensure proper session handling, each endpoint would ensure their portion of the session IDs are unique at time of Session-Secrets-Exchange.
 This would form a final unique session ID for that new session.
 Additionally, the endpoints can use information at the transport layer to further ensure proper handling of sessions.

-739 11.5 Records and session ID
+11.5 Records and session ID

-- 740 When the session starts, the communication of secured data is done using records.
+- When the session starts, the communication of secured data is done using records.
 A record represents a chunk or unit of data that is either or both encrypted or authenticated.
 This data can be either an SPDM message or application data.
-Usually, the record contains the session ID resulting from one of the Session-Secrets-Exchange messages to aid both the Responder and Requester in binding the record to the respective derived session secrets. - 741 The actual format and other details of a record is outside the scope of this specification.
+Usually, the record contains the session ID resulting from one of the Session-Secrets-Exchange messages to aid both the Responder and Requester in binding the record to the respective derived session secrets. - The actual format and other details of a record is outside the scope of this specification.
 It is generally assumed that the transport protocol will define the format and other details of the record.

-742 12 Key schedule
+754 12 Key schedule

-743 A key schedule describes how the various keys such as encryption keys used by a session are derived, and when each key is used.
-The default SPDM key schedule makes heavy use of HMAC, which RFC2104 defines, and HKDF-Expand, which RFC5869 describes.
+A key schedule describes how the various keys such as encryption keys used by a session are derived, and when each key is used.
+The default SPDM key schedule makes heavy use of HKDF-Extract and HKDF-Expand, which RFC5869 describes.
 SPDM defines the following additional functions: